yoyo4581/Perl_Database/README.md

 # Perl+Python_Database
-Various database query, creation, and parsing files for bioinformatics analysis created in Perl.
+Various database query, creation, and parsing files for bioinformatics analysis created in Perl and Python